Keyyard/Minecraft-Tree-Capitator-and-Vein-Miner-Addon/README.md

 **Q: Can I modify or redistribute this addon?**
 A: Modifying or redistributing this addon without permission from the creator is not permitted.
 Please respect the creator's work and rights.
+But you can fork this repository and make your own version of this addon, and you can also contribute to this repository!!
+You will be credited for your contribution.

-Please use these features responsibly and enjoy a more streamlined gameplay experience.
+Please use these features responsibly and enjoy a more pleasuring gameplay experience.